invertase/java-docs-samples/memorystore/valkey/caching/GUIDE.md

    terraform apply
    ```

-   After Terraform finishes, you’ll have a production-ready caching architecture running in the cloud.
+   After Terraform has deployed your infrastructure, you’ll have a production-ready caching architecture running in the cloud.

 ## Testing and Validation